 Content Management System (CMS) is a software system that helps to organize and facilitate the collaboration of content.
 Some of the benefits and challenges that could arise from/during implementation and use of CMS are discussed below:

-- CMS Programmatics – In a CMS, content, display of content, content revisions, canned functionality, integration with other systems and security mechanisms can be manipulated programmatically.
-This means that organizations can set content display schedules, allow only a revision from certain people and even set the level of security for who has access to the content.
-However, this benefits comes with the following challenges:
+- CMS Programmatic – In a CMS, content, display of content, content revisions, canned functionality, integration with other systems and security mechanisms can be manipulated programmatically.
+This means that organizations can set content display schedules, allow only a revision from certain people and even set the level of security for those who have access to the content.
+However, these benefits come with the following challenges:

 - Due to this programming aspect of CMS, technical experts are required to develop, update and maintain the CMS.
 Depending upon the complexity of the organization, this type of programming can prove to be costly to the organization.